 Prior to founding TFPR, Fay served as Vice President of Communications for the North Texas Super Bowl XLV Host Committee.
 Under his guidance, the North Texas Host Committee designed the largest community impact program in Super Bowl history, resulting in 44,140 North Texas youths (grades K-8) contributing 445,814 service hours.
 From 1987-1999, Fay worked for the Dallas Mavericks, rising from an intern to the head of the club’s communications department and a member the senior management team.

-Fay has been recognized on three occasions (2021, 2020, 2019) by D CEO magazine as one of its D500, recognizing the most influential and powerful business leaders in Dallas-Fort Worth.
+Fay has been recognized five times (2020-2024) by D CEO magazine as part of its D500, recognizing the most influential business leaders in Dallas-Fort Worth.
+He serves on the Board of Directors of the Dallas chapter of the Public Relations Society of America (PRSA).
 A proud product of the University of North Texas’ Mayborn School of Journalism, he served on the Mayborn School Board of Advisors (2012-14) and in 2013 received the Mayborn Alumni Appreciation award.
 Fay has run seven marathons, including the New York City Marathon twice (2017, 1997).
 He has a very beloved daughter, Katie.